Dear Startup Founder,

 Maybe you have great intentions.
-Maybe you know that companies with diverse teams outperform and want some of that for your company.
+Maybe you know that companies with diverse teams outperform and want some of that for your startup.
 Perhaps you’re from an underrepresented group yourself.
 Still, it’s hard to beat averages, and in tech, “average” is pretty bad.
 Unfun fact: there are half as many African-Americans and 25% fewer women in tech as there are in the private sector as a whole.

 You can fix salary inequity by handing out raises and promoting people.

-Let’s look at two scenarios.
+Let’s look at two startup equity compensation scenarios.

 Three white men start a company.
 They want to do the right thing, but for the first six years of their existence, they have their heads down.
 They know they’re incurring cultural debt around diversity and inclusion.
 But debt’s just part of startups, right?

 In year six, after raising a Series B round, they sink serious effort into paying down that cultural debt.
 And they do really well!
 They apply a no-excuses, metrics-driven focus to the problem.
 Within just two years, they go from being 10% women to 40% women & nonbinary folks; from 5% people of color to 25%.
-However, despite that admirable hockey-stick in headcount diversity… those new employees only hold a sliver of equity ownership.
-The company’s ownership remains white and male.

 Company B’s first engineer is a black woman.
 Thanks to her network, a few other early hires are also from underrepresented groups.
 But she leaves after a few years, and her network follows her.
 The company slowly bros up.
 Thanks to its founding team’s early investments in diversity, this company will retain a better-than-average cap table until it exits.
 But with only 15% female or nonbinary employees and 8% people of color, its line staff mix doesn’t set it up to capitalize on the benefits of that ownership diversity.